Continually Updated Clinical Reference

 Severe viral infections usually occur during the first year after transplantation and predominately result from herpes viruses.
 Cutaneous lesions resulting from infection with human papillomavirus (HPV) tend to develop later.
 Surveys suggest that the prevalence of HPV is 15-50% after the first year and increases to 77-95% by 5 years after transplantation.

-Eradication is difficult because the lesions respond poorly to therapy and recur frequently.
-Treating warts early and aggressively is best in the RTR using routine modalities, such as cryotherapy, electrocoagulation, and carbon dioxide laser.
-Surgery and radiotherapy are not more effective and may result in scarring.
-Treatment with oral or topical retinoids may be an option for some patients.
-Interferon alfa, which has been effective against warts in immunocompetent individuals, should not be used in the RTR because it may trigger allograft rejection.
-Imiquimod, an agent that can heighten the host's immune system by up-regulating interferon, was initially thought to be similarly contraindicated in the transplant population.
-However, recent studies have demonstrated it to be both effective and safe when used in a limited fashion.
+Interferon alfa, which has been effective against warts in immunocompetent individuals, should not be used in the renal transplant recipient, because it may trigger allograft rejection.
+Imiquimod, an agent that can heighten the host's immune system by upregulating interferon, was initially thought to be similarly contraindicated in the transplant population.
+However, more recent studies have demonstrated it to be both effective and safe when used in a limited fashion.

 Malignancy